ClementTsang/bottom/README.md

 ### Windows installer

-You can also manually install bottom as a Windows program by going to the [latest release](https://github.com/ClementTsang/bottom/releases/latest) and installing via the `.msi` file.
+You can manually install bottom as a Windows program by downloading and using the `.msi` file from the [latest release](https://github.com/ClementTsang/bottom/releases/latest).

 ### Conda